violenzae/marlowe-movie-recommend/Work.md

 12:57pm: api calls to deployed heroku backend server work!!

-1:30pm: setting up react app and concurrently npm package. got both to run locally thru making npm run dev command in package.json, installing proxy middleware npm
+1:30pm: setting up react app and concurrently npm package. got both to run locally thru making npm run dev command in package.json, installing proxy middleware npm'

+5/18/20

+spent today working either in dialogflow console tweaking the custom json responses or following along with the tutorial on backend/front end. the code end work is covered in the commits from today.